kinshuk4/daily-coding-problem-solutions/problem1001_1050/README.md

 You have `n` fair coins and you flip them all at the same time.
 Any that come up tails you set aside.
 The ones that come up heads you flip again.
 How many rounds do you expect to play before only one coin remains?

 Write a function that, given `n`, returns the number of rounds you'd expect to play until one coin remains.

+## Daily Coding Problem: Problem #1035 [Easy]

+This problem was asked by Atlassian.

+MegaCorp wants to give bonuses to its employees based on how many lines of codes they have written.
+They would like to give the smallest positive amount to each worker consistent with the constraint that if a developer has written more lines of code than their neighbor, they should receive more money.

+Given an array representing a line of seats of employees at MegaCorp, determine how much each one should get paid.

+For example, given `[10, 40, 200, 1000, 60, 30]`, you should return `[1, 2, 3, 4, 2, 1]`.